yunkhngn/tarotcardapi/README.md

-# 🔮 Tarot Card API - Next.js Edition
+# 🔮 Tarot Reader

-A comprehensive Tarot Card API and Web Application built with Next.js, providing developers with easy access to a vast collection of Tarot card meanings, interpretations, and symbolism.
-This project includes both a RESTful API and a beautiful web interface to explore Tarot cards.
+A modern web application for Tarot card readings built with Next.js.
+Explore the mystical world of Tarot with beautiful card readings, interpretations, and spreads.
+Get daily readings, three-card spreads, and access to all 78 Tarot cards with detailed meanings and symbolism.

 ## 🌟 Features

+- **Tarot Card Readings**: Get personalized Tarot card readings and interpretations
+- **Daily Readings**: Draw a random card for daily guidance
+- **Three Card Spread**: Traditional past, present, future reading spread
+- **Complete Tarot Deck**: Access all 78 Tarot cards with detailed meanings
-- **Full Web Application**: Beautiful, responsive web interface to browse and explore Tarot cards
+- **Beautiful UI**: Modern, responsive interface built with HeroUI and Tailwind CSS
 - **RESTful API**: Easy-to-use API endpoints for developers
-- **Random Card Selector**: Get random Tarot cards for readings
-- **Three Card Spread**: Traditional past, present, future reading
-- **Full Card Listing**: Access all 78 Tarot cards with images and descriptions
 - **High-Quality Images**: Each card comes with a beautifully designed image
-- **Modern UI**: Gradient backgrounds, smooth animations, and responsive design

 ## 🚀 Getting Started